 Without accuracy, journalism becomes PR or propaganda.
 Everyone has a reason to talk to a journalist and everyone has responsibilities to an employer, government, ethnic tribe or other groups it belongs to.

 Even without bad intent, sources can exaggerate a situation out of frustration or a plea for help.
 That is human nature, but our role as journalists is to report the truth.
-When the trust in journalism diminishes, it opens the door to lack of accountability for human rights abuses or victims not being believed any longer.
+When the trust in journalism diminishes, it opens the door to a lack of accountability for human rights abuses or victims not being believed any longer.

 An excellent article about the difficulty of accuracy was recently published by Myanmar journalist Eaint Thiri Thu.